Published online May 27, 2023. doi: 10.4254/wjh.v15.i5.688

 Published online: May 27, 2023

-The objective of the present study was to evaluate and compare the strength of the respiratory muscles in the pre and postoperative periods of hepatectomy by laparotomy and to verify the incidence of postoperative pulmonary complications among the groups studied.
+The objective of the present study was to evaluate and compare the strength of the respiratory muscles in the pre and postoperative periods of patients undergoing hepatectomy by laparotomy and to verify the incidence of postoperative pulmonary complications among the groups studied.

-Prospective, randomized, clinical trial study that compared the inspiratory muscle training group (GTMI) with the control group (CG).
-After the collection of sociodemographic and clinical data, in both groups, preoperatively, on the first and fifth postoperative days, vital signs and pulmonary mechanics were evaluated and recorded.
-Albumin and bilirubin values were recorded for the albumin-bilirubin (ALBI) score.
+A prospective, randomized, clinical trial study that compared the inspiratory muscle training group with the control group.
+Data were collected in both groups, preoperatively, on the first and fifth postoperative days, vital signs and lung mechanics were evaluated and recorded.
+The value of albumin and bilirubin was noted for the albumin-bilirubin (ALBI) score.
 After randomization and allocation of participants, one group performed conventional physical therapy and the other group performed conventional physical therapy plus inspiratory muscle training, in both groups for five postoperative days.

 All respiratory measures showed a reduction in the postoperative period.
 Respiratory muscle training using the Powerbreathe® device increased maximal inspiratory pressure and this may have contributed to a shorter hospital stay and better clinical outcome.